rickschubert/rickschubert/README.md

 :earth_africa: [Visit my website](https://rickschubert.net)   :mailbox_with_mail: [Send me an e-mail](mailto:rickschubert@gmx.de)

-### Passionate about automating processes
+### Passionate about automating the world

-:robot: Expert in test automation:

-- Browser automation (WebdriverIO, Selenium, Cypress)
-- Headless automation using custom scripts

-:whale: Docker  :penguin: Linux/UNIX  :bellhop_bell: Continuous Integration (CI/CD) with Jenkins/CircleCI etc.

-My main programming language is JavaScript/TypeScript, but I have also dabbled in many others over the years.
-My newest passion is the Go programming language which I wish to use more in the feature.
+My main programming languages are JavaScript/TypeScript and Golang, but I have also dabbled in many others over the years.

 Outside of programming, I am also a writer who recently finished a stage play.
+I am currently working on an action movie.